vsr83/Bessel3d/README.md

 The computation of the contour curves for the maximum magnitude is a very time-consuming process so an attempt to speed up the process with a dedicated fragment shader has been implemented: The first estimate for the moment of maximum magnitude is computed in a dedicated shader.
 This significantly reduces the computation time.
 However, the implementation of this pre-processing currently suffers from issues with Intel GPUs.

+By default, the code computes all Solar Eclipses between 1900 and 2100.
+The eclipse can be selected using a search bar.
+The results seem to be less accurate for eclipses futher away from the year 2000.

-The code is still heavily under development and currently visualizes only a single fixed solar eclipse.
-The ephemeris for the Moon is also somewhat inaccurate, which can introduce about 30 km error.
+The code is still heavily under development.
+The ephemeris for the Moon is also somewhat inaccurate, which can introduce an error of about 30 km.

 Large portion of the computation is performed with [orbits.js](https://github.com/vsr83/orbits.js).